Amund-Fremming/tero-platform/Tasklist.md

 **Admin**
 - [ ] Endponints for user history, how many active last week, last month and today
-- [ ] Endpoints for fetching logs based on time or ceverity?
+- [ ] Endpoints for fetching logs based on time or ceverity
+- [ ] Possibility to view config like redirect (for debugging)

 **Audit**
 - [ ] Enums for action and ceverity
 - [ ] Implement and SQL migration
 - [ ] Add audit logs where neccesarry
+- [ ] Protected api for game session to write logs

 **Consents**
 - [ ] Make it a static table / json file loaded from startup